SEC Complaints Overview

 In other cases, the SEC will refer broker complaints to its Division of Enforcement.
 This office deals with allegations that involve serious securities law violations.
-Your broker complaint will match up with other complaints that have already been filed with the agency by other investors.
+Your broker complaint will match up with other complaints that file with the agency by other investors.

 The lawyers at the agency’s enforcement wing may even decide to bring civil charges in your case.
 In cases involving especially severe legal violations, the SEC may refer the case the United States Department of Justice (DOJ) so that a parallel criminal investigation can be opened into the broker’s misconduct.

 SEC Investigations are Strictly Confidential